schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - Use `Any` for GUI components where specific typing is complex
 - Detailed docstrings for complex methods, brief for simple ones
 - Avoid over-documentation of obvious functionality
+- Type hints are present throughout the codebase
+- Static analysis tools (e.g., mypy) are recommended for enforcement

 **Note**: Enhanced by ADR-030 which established hybrid documentation standards.